toddharrison/PlayerState/README.md

 ## Features

-This plugin can save information like:
+This plugin can save player state information like:

 * Conditions like health, hunger, experience, etc.
 * Effects from potions